Salary:£29,227 per annum

-The British Museum is seeking to appoint a National Outreach Manager.
-The programme, entitled “Where we are…,”is supported by the Paul Hamlyn Foundation and will include multiple projects, each unique, delivered under the programme umbrella.
+The British Museum is seeking to appoint a maternity cover National Outreach Manager.
+The programme, entitled “Where we are…,”is supported by the Paul Hamlyn Foundation and includes multiple projects, each unique, delivered under the programme umbrella.
 Highly ambitious and collaborative, you will work in partnership with local cultural, third sector organisations and young people in the development and delivery and leadership of the projects.

-The overriding aim of the programme will be to remove barriers and harness the power of culture.
-It will recognise the assets that young people who are disadvantaged or disengaged hold, so that they may fulfil their potential and become agents of change in their own communities.
+The overriding aim of the programme is to remove barriers and harness the power of culture.
+It recognises the assets that young people hold, so that they may fulfil their potential and become agents of change in their own communities.
 The distinct projects delivered as part of the wider programme will be co-designed, shaped and delivered by young people.

-The post will enable the Museum to substantially expand its reach across the UK and capacity to deliver innovative cultural and learning projects.
+The post enables the Museum to substantially expand its reach across the UK and capacity to deliver innovative cultural and learning projects.

 Key areas of responsibility:

-- To develop and deliver 3 co-designed projects per year, with the first projects starting in Autumn 2020 in collaboration with partners and young people
+To develop and deliver co-designed projects, with the projects starting in Spring 2021 in collaboration with partners and young people

-With experience of working with disadvantaged young people and experience of project management (including risk management), the successful candidate will have excellent co-ordination and time management and have the ability to build good collaborative relationships with people.
+With experience of working with disadvantaged young people and experience of project management (including risk management), the successful candidate will have excellent co-ordination and time management skills with experience of equity, diversity, and inclusion work.
+They will also be flexible, patient, and responsive to support the development of good collaborative relationships with people.